 No, not all Department components are in compliance with the guidance.
-The Department's central FOIA office, the Office of Information Programs and Services, became interoperable with FOIA.gov on May 26, 2023; however, the Office of Inspector General is not yet interoperable in line with the guidance.
+The Department's central FOIA office, the Information Access Programs Directorate, became interoperable with FOIA.gov on May 26, 2023; however, the Office of Inspector General is not yet interoperable in line with the guidance.

-9. Optional - Please describe the best practices used in greater utilizing technology and any challenges your agency faces in this area.
+9. Optional -- Please describe the best practices used in greater utilizing technology and any challenges your agency faces in this area.